 Dear [Client’s Name],

 Thank you for the opportunity to work with you.
-We appreciate your business and wish you continued success in your future endeavors.
+We wish you continued success.

 [Your Name]